Guidelines for Youth Protection Training

 Cub Scout, Boy Scout, Venturing and Sea Scout Volunteers

 Step One: Link your MyScouting.org Account to Your Official BSA Record

-1) First, any volunteer who has completed youth protection training in the past 12 months can submit their printed certificate of completion to their local Scouting Unit’s Committee Chair, and the Council will manually update that volunteer’s BSA record.
+1) First, any volunteer who has recently completed youth protection training can submit their printed certificate of completion (available online following completion of the YPT course) to their local Scouting Unit’s Committee Chair, and the Council will manually update that volunteer’s BSA record.

 2) Second, volunteers should sign into their MyScouting.org account (or create a new one) and verify their MyScouting.org account profiles and BSA records are properly linked.

-5) At the bottom of your “My Profile” page, confirm that your BSA membership number and Council affiliation are correctly listed.
-If not, then use the “—Select a Council—” pull down menu to select “Pacific Skyline Council – Foster City, California - #031” and enter your BSA Member ID number (listed on your membership card, or ask your unit’s Committee Chair or Registrar), then click “Add” to update your profile.
+5) At the bottom of your “My Profile” page, confirm that your BSA membership ID number and Council affiliation are correctly listed.
+If not, then use the “—Select a Council—” pull down menu to select “Pacific Skyline Council – Foster City, California - #031” and enter your BSA Member ID number, then click “Add” to update your profile.
 Confirm that you have successfully updated your profile (see below figure)

-6) Also confirm that your current email address is listed in your profile, so that you can receive reminders to re-take youth protection training.
+6) Also confirm that your current preferred email address is listed in your profile, so that you can receive notices and reminders to re-take youth protection training.